 Step 2 – Bring in an opportunity

 You don’t want to write about the daily activities of regular office workers.
 It will make your readers bored.
 You have to bring in an opportunity.
-So, that your story is getting fascinating.
+So, your story is getting fascinating.

 The opportunity has to make changes in the environment or lifestyle of the main character.
 There has to be a significant change which the reader will, as the reader is bonded with your main character.

-So for sales story, it can be like your main character of the story found a hidden potential in the market.
+So for a sales story, it can be like your main character the story found a hidden potential in the market.
 Write something that is groundbreaking and will bring a significant change in the life of a reader.

 Step 3 – A whole new world